Skip to main content

 • Click on ... and choose to create a rule

-• All metadata for the event will be pre-populated and you can choose how you would like to match the application and what execution policy to apply.
+• All metadata for the event will be pre-populated and you can start selecting the attributes.

 Idemeum rule engine supports regular expressions when matching the applications using various attributes.
 We support regex for file name, file path, and certificate elements.
 We use case-insensitive match.